Guatemala–Mexico relations: History

 Map from 1732 showing both Guatemala and Mexico as part of what's used to be known as New Spain.

 Guatemala and Mexico are two neighboring countries who share a common cultural history from the Maya civilization and both nations were colonized by the Spanish Empire.
 In 1821, Mexico gained independence from Spain and administered Guatemala (and most of Central America) during the First Mexican Empire.
 In 1823, the empire collapsed and Guatemala joined the United Provinces of Central America, however, the Guatemalan region of Chiapas chose to separate from Guatemala and joined Mexico as a state.
 In 1838 the union dissolved and Guatemala became an independent nation.
 Both nations established diplomatic relations in September 1848 and diplomatic missions were soon opened.
-In 1926 both nations' resident diplomatic missions were elevated to embassies.
+In 1926, both nations' resident diplomatic missions were elevated to embassies.

-In 1954, reformist Guatemalan President Jacobo Árbenz was ousted in an American backed coup d'état and replaced by a military junta; because of his disputes and opposition against the United Fruit Company.
-This incident was known as the 1954 Guatemalan coup d'état.
-After resigning from the presidency, Árbenz and his family and several other political allies; were allowed to seek asylum in the Mexican Embassy.
-After several weeks in the embassy, Árbenz, his family and political followers were allowed to leave the country for Mexico where he died in 1971.
+In 1954, Guatemalan President Jacobo Árbenz, a reformist, was ousted in an American-backed coup d'état and replaced by a military junta because of his disputes and opposition against the United Fruit Company in anincident that is known as the 1954 Guatemalan coup d'état.
+After resigning from the presidency, Árbenz, his family, and several other political allies were allowed to seek asylum in the Mexican Embassy.
+After several weeks in the embassy, they were allowed to leave the country for Mexico, where he died in 1971.

-In December 1958, both nations were very close to declaring war on each other after an incident involving the Guatemalan navy firing upon Mexican fishing boats off the coast of Guatemala and killing three fisherman and wounding fourteen others.
+In December 1958, both nations were very close to declaring war on each other after an incident involving the Guatemalan navy firing upon Mexican fishing boats off the coast of Guatemala and killing three fisherman and wounding 14 others.
 Soon after the attack diplomatic relations were severed and troops were mobilized to the border on both sides and Mexican fighter planes entered Guatemalan airspace to attack the country's main international airport, however, just before the attack was to take place, newly elected Mexican President Adolfo López Mateos called off the attack.
 In September 1959, with the mediation of Brazil and Chile; diplomatic relations between Guatemala and Mexico were re-established.
 This incident was known as the Mexico–Guatemala conflict.

 From 1960 to 1996, Guatemala became engaged in a civil war.
-During this time period, Mexico became home to more than 45,000 Guatemalan refugees and asylum seekers, most of them of indigenous descent.
+During that time period, Mexico became home to more than 45,000 Guatemalan refugees and asylum seekers, most of them of indigenous descent.
 Mexico was host to the peace talks between Guatemalan government officials and rebels.
-Since the end of the civil war, relations between both nations have greatly improved and both nations work together to combat human trafficking, organized crime and narcotics.
+Since the end of the civil war, relations between both nations have greatly improved, and both nations work together to combat human trafficking, organized crime and narcotics.